-First, the modeling is used with historical reanalysis WRF weather data to support the mitigation planning process.
-The WFA-E Wildfire Risk Reduction Model (WRRM) is used to quantify risk metrics from millions of wildfire simulations using the numerous WRF weather scenarios defined.
+First, the modeling is used with historical reanalysis weather research and forecasting model (WRF) -WRF weather data to support the mitigation planning process.
+The WFA-E FireSight model, formerly known as the Wildfire Risk Reduction Model (WRRM) is used to quantify risk metrics from millions of wildfire simulations using the numerous WRF weather scenarios defined.
 Other key input datasets such as surface and canopy fuels, and live fuel moisture and dead fuel moisture, are developed daily using machine learning (ML) models to calculate the wildfire behavior outputs as part of the risk analysis model.